-This section includes a discussion and analysis of the results and the financial condition of ABN AMRO Group at segment level for Q2 2018 compared with Q2 2017.
+The results by segment section includes a discussion and analysis of the results and the financial condition of ABN AMRO Bank at segment level for the first half of 2018 compared with the first half of 2017.

-Most of the interest expenses and operating expenses incurred by Group Functions are allocated to the business lines through net interest income and other expenses, respectively.
-During the first half of 2018 ABN AMRO transferred the portfolio of Small Business Clients with a turnover of up to EUR 1 million from Retail Banking to Commercial Banking.
+Most of the interest expenses and operating expenses incaurred by Group Functions are allocated to the business lines trough net interest income and other expenses, respectively.
+During the first half of 2018 ABN AMRO transferred the portfolio of Small Business Clients with a turnover up to EUR 1 million from Retail Banking to Commercial Banking.
 As a consequence, the segment reporting has also changed.
 Historical figures have been adjusted for comparability purposes.
 The transfer has no effect on the historical overall group results or financial position of the bank.